mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 A :ref:`sequential fit <algm-IqtFitSequential>` will fit each spectra one after another.
 By default this will use the end values of one fit as the starting values of the next.
 This behaviour can be toggled using the sequential/individual option.

 A :ref:`simultaneous fit <algm-IqtFitSimultaneous>` will fit all the selected spectra against one cost function.
-The primary advantage of this method is that if there are parameters which are expected to be constant across the data range they can be tied across all the spectra.
+The primary advantage of this method is that parameters which are expected to be constant across the data range can be tied across all the spectra.
 This leads to these parameters being fitted with better statistics and hence reduced errors.

 Fit Function